tylim88/Create-Prisma-App/README.md

    Ideally the test environment should be as similar as prod environment as possible so that we can expect the same behavior when we deploy it, do not confuse this with jest.

 4. jest(jest.env)
-   Do not confuse this with test, jest has its own environment variables that points to test environment from outside world, in short jest are interaction from real world upon this dev and test environment.
+   Do not confuse this with test, jest has its own environment variables that points to test environment from outside world, in short jest are interaction from real world upon this dev, test and ci environment.

 To summarize it: